 Prague Marriott Hotel: In the center of the Old Town close to Old Town Square, the Marriott is ideally located for you to enjoy the best of Prague while offering the quality amenities as you would expect.
 Click here for more information and the latest prices.

 Old Town Hall Tower & the Astronomical Clock

-Prague has a nickname ‘’The City of 1,000 Spires’’ and if you climb to the top of the Old Town Hall Tower, you will see why.
+Prague has the nickname ‘’The City of 1,000 Spires’’ and if you climb to the top of the Old Town Hall Tower, you will see why.
 The Tower is also home to the Astronomical Clock where the 12 Apostles appear over the dial on the hour, every hour.
 Within the Tower, there is a 14th Century chapel, a former prison, and some fine art.

 The Jewish Quarter

 Joselov has been transformed from a slum to a district of real interest.
 The Cemetery is small with stones stacked on top of each other while the Museum and Synagogue are both worthy of a visit.
 Art Nouveau apartments now make this a popular residential area.

 Charles Bridge is an attraction in itself.
 It connects the Old Town with the stunning Prague Castle on high.
 It is 520 meters long with plenty of statues and pieces of history as you cross the River.
 It took half a century, the second half of the 14th, to complete.

 This was home to the Bohemian Kings and today, the President of the Republic.
 It dominates the skyline with great views from there back across the Charles Bridge.
 Guinness records it as the oldest castle in the world, dated 970.
 You should try to see the Vladislav Hall and the Lion’s Court as a minimum.
 It is lit up by night and looks spectacular from anywhere in the City.